 Today, we'll have breakfast at our hotel, followed by a briefing about our upcoming days in Japan.
 Then, we set out to explore fascinating and frenetic Tokyo on a tour that takes us to some of its most famous sites.
-We'll stop by the Imperial Palace, home of the emperor of Japan, to get a view of its scenic double bridge.
+We'll stop by the Imperial Palace, home of the emperor of Japan, to explore the grounds.
 Next, we'll travel to the Ginza district, famous for its high-class shops and glitzy galleries.
 Following our explorations and included lunch here, we'll visit Yasukuni Shrine, a memorial completed in 1869 to honor the 2.5 million Japanese people who have died in war.
 While its name literally translates to “Peace of the Country,” Yasukuni became one of Japan’s most controversial sites in 1979 when 14 class-A war criminals were enshrined here.

 We start our day with breakfast at the hotel, then board a motorcoach for the trip to Hakone, located about 50 miles west of Tokyo.
-We'll stop for lunch at a local restaurant before discovering Hakone’s artistic culture by visiting the Hakone Open-Air Museum.
-The museum houses a collection of about 100 works strategically set in 70,000 square meters of green space.
+On the way, we'll stop at Ashigawa Village, for A Day in the Life with several Japanese housewives exploring the art of making hoto noodles, traditional flat rice noodles.

 Afterward, we resume our journey to Hakone, arriving in late afternoon.
 Tonight we'll enjoy a Japanese banquet-style dinner at our hotel where our Trip Leader will teach us about traditional Japanese dishes.

-We start our day in Hakone with breakfast at our hotel, then we’ll visit the Narukawa Art Museum, which displays countless examples of traditional Japanese paintings that owner Minoru Narukawa has collected in the past 20 years.
+We start our day in Hakone with breakfast at our hotel, then we’ll visit the Hakone Open-Air Museum, a collection of about 100 works set in 70,000 square meters of green space.
+Then, we head to Narukawa Art Museum, which displays countless examples of traditional Japanese paintings that owner Minoru Narukawa has collected in the past 20 years.

 We’ll return to our hotel for dinner this evening where our Trip Leader will give a brief overview of what to look for in traditional Japanese dishes.